DanielaGrassi/SentimentRecognition-DOSAIS2324/models/README.md

   - Model Version: 1.0
   - Model Type: Classification model
   - Algorithms: Random Forest, Linear Regression, Gradient Boosting
-  - Features: Text related features,  i.e.
+  - Features: Text related features:
     - The frequency of each punctuation mark
     - The total amount of words and characters
     - The total amount of uppercase characters
     - The total number of emoticons